ferduz/mvn_snr_int/README.md

 # Maven and Sonar Integration

-Based on Docker Image of Sonar and Maven example project of [example]: https://github.com/gabrielf/maven-samples
+Based on Docker Image of Sonar and Maven example project of https://github.com/gabrielf/maven-samples

 * Prerequisites: Docker and Maven installed